confluentinc/ksql/docs-md/developer-guide/create-a-table.md

 The following example creates a table that has four columns from the `users` topic: `registertime`, `userid`, `gender`, and `regionid`.
-Also, the `userid` field is assigned as the table\'s KEY property.
+Also, the `userid` field is assigned as the table's KEY property.

 !!! note
       The KEY field is optional.
 For more information, see